Kerala Garam Masala

 Ingredients

-You will need fennel seeds (saunf), cloves (laung), black peppercorns (kali mirch), cinnamon (dalchini), star anise (chakri phool), mace (javitri), green cardamoms (hari elaichi) and nutmeg (jaiphal) to make this masala.
+To make this Kerala garam masala recipe, you will need fennel seeds (saunf), cloves (laung), black peppercorns (kali mirch), cinnamon (dalchini), star anise (chakri phool), mace (javitri), green cardamoms (hari elaichi), and nutmeg (jaiphal).

-Make sure the whole spices are of the best quality.
+Make sure all the spices are of the best quality.

 Buy the spices from a trusted seller.
-Sometimes the oils have been extracted from the spices and the poor quality stuff is sold in markets.
+Sometimes, the oils are extracted from spices, and the poor-quality stuff is sold in markets.

 How To Make Kerala Style Garam Masala